-Based on analyses of pharmacokinetic/pharmacodynamic (PK/PD) data, susceptibility in vitro and clinical response EUCAST-AFST (European Committee on Antimicrobial susceptibility Testing-subcommittee on Antifungal Susceptibility Testing) has determined breakpoints for fluconazole for Candida species (EUCAST Fluconazole rational document (2007)-version 2).
+Based on analyses of pharmacokinetic/pharmacodynamic (PK/PD) data, susceptibility in vitro and clinical response EUCAST-AFST (European Committee on Antimicrobial Susceptibility Testing-Subcommittee on Antifungal Susceptibility Testing) has determined breakpoints for fluconazole for Candida species (EUCAST Fluconazole rationale document (2020)-version 3); European Committee on Antimicrobial Susceptibility Testing, Antifungal Agents, Breakpoint tables for interpretation of MICs, Version 10.0, valid from 2020-02-04).
 These have been divided into non-species related breakpoints; which have been determined mainly on the basis of PK/PD data and are independent of MIC distributions of specific species, and species related breakpoints for those species most frequently associated with human infection.
 These breakpoints are given in the table below:

+Antifungal Species-related breakpoints (S) in mg/L Non-species

+related

+breakpoints A

+$S \le /R > in mg/L$

+Candida Candida Candida Candida Candida Candida

+albicans

-Antifungal Species-related breakpoints (S) Non-species related breakpoints ^A $S \le /R >$ Candida Candida Candida Candida albicans glabrata krusei parapsilosis tropicalis Fluconazole 2/4 IE 2/4 2/4 2/4
+Fluconazole 2/4 albicans dubliniensis glabrata krusei parapsilosis tropicalis 2/4 2/4 0.001/16 2/4 2/4